Ikomia-hub/dataset_wildreceipt/README.md

     </a>
 </p>

 Load the Wildreceipt dataset format.
 This plugin converts a Wildreceipt dataset format to Ikomia format.
+You can download WildReceipt dataset [here](https://download.openmmlab.com/mmocr/data/wildreceipt.tar).

 The Wildereceipt format is specifically designed for receipt OCR (Optical Character Recognition) tasks.